 Action # Title Description Total Funds Contributing 1 Recruit and retain highly qualified teachers and staff We will recruit, retain, train, and support fully credentialed teachers and highly qualified staff who are equipped to support students who have the greatest needs such as targeting supports for our low-income and English learner students. \$19,554,677.00 No 2 Maintain safe and clean school facilities RSD strives to provide all students and staff with a safe and clean school facility site.
-Annually, RSD completes the Facility Inspection Tool (FIT) report and address any issues/findings. \$2,242,822.69 No 3 Technology and internet access Technology is a core component for effective instruction for all students.
-This supports ongoing costs for devices and needed classroom technology to provide core instruction for all students. \$764,660.00 No 4 Assessments- diagnostic, formative, summative, benchmarks Key components of our MTSS framework include universal diagnostic screening of students within the first month of school in order to target instruction.
-Ongoing assessments for progress monitoring of all students is implemented to inform instructional needs in all subject areas.
+Annually, RSD completes the Facility Inspection Tool (FIT) report and address any issues/findings. \$2,242,822.69 No 3 Technology and internet access Technology is a core component for effective instruction for all students. \$764,660.00 No 4 Assessments- diagnostic, formative, summative, benchmarks Key components of our MTSS framework include universal diagnostic screening of students within the first month of school in order to target instruction.
+Ongoing assessments for progress monitoring of all students is implemented to inform instructional needs.
 We will utilize PLCs, SSTs, 504s, IEPs, and student-led parent teacher conferences to analyze assessment results and inform instructional strengths and needs.
 Our MTSS framework supports providing the best first instruction in Tier 1 and how to monitor instructional needs in Tier 2 and 3. \$196,609.00 No